 No matter how hard they try, keyboards today aren’t the iconic, mechanical IBM Model M of the ’80s.
-Older keyboards used to rely on buckling spring mechanisms and mechanical switches under every key, many modern keyboards have taken a more affordable route to reduce keypress distance and optimize keystrokes.
-Somewhere along the way we lost the satisfying click and a few other things that were once the hallmark of the standard computer keyboard.
+Older keyboards used to rely on buckling spring mechanisms and mechanical switches under every key, where many modern keyboards have taken a more affordable route to reduce keypress distance and optimize keystrokes.

 Although it might be marketed to gamers, the Logitech G Pro is a fantastic keyboard whether you’re fragging enemies or feverishly typing away.
 In fact, it received a near perfect score when we tested it in mid-2017.